ROWAN UNIVERSITY POLICY

 Policy No: SL: 2016:19

-Issuing Authorities: Vice President for Student Life and Dean of Students
+Issuing Authorities: Vice President of Student Life/Dean of Students

-Responsible Officers: Assistant Vice President for Residential Learning and Inclusion Programs
+Responsible Officers: Assistant Vice President for Residential Learning and University Housing

 This policy establishes rules and procedures for operation of student housing.

-At the direction of the Vice President for Student Life and Dean of Students, the Assistant Vice President for Residential Learning and Inclusion Programs and other managers responsible for student housing shall implement and ensure compliance with this policy.
+At the direction of the Vice President of Student Life/Dean of Students, the Assistant Vice President for Residential Learning and University Housing, as well as other managers responsible for student housing shall implement and ensure compliance with this policy.

-This policy is applicable to all student housing facilities owned or leased and operated by the University, as well as student housing provided for the benefit of University students by third parties (“Affiliated”) with the University.
+This policy is applicable to all student housing facilities owned or leased and operated by the University, as well as student housing provided for the benefit of students by third parties “Affiliated” with the University.
 "Students" for purposes of this policy includes any student enrolled at Rowan University, or students enrolled at any partner institution which has an agreement with Rowan University to provide housing to students of that institution, including, but not limited to students of Rowan College of South Jersey.

 - In order to receive a housing assignment in University housing, students must submit an application and accept the terms and conditions of the applicable housing contract for the term they are seeking housing.

 - The contract is a binding legal agreement between the University and the student, and, where applicable, with Affiliated housing providers.
 The terms and conditions of the contract are disclosed during the application process.
 The terms and conditions of the contract supersede any provision of this policy that may conflict with the contract.

-- The contract terms and conditions specify the time period of the contract, typically for an entire academic year, and the grounds permissible for cancelation, termination or suspension of the contract.
-Students may request cancelation of the contract at any time by submitting a written request on the approved form and submitting supporting documentation.
-Requests will be reviewed by the University based on the criteria outlined on the form and in the contract.
-A cancelation fee may apply.
+- The contract terms and conditions specify the time period of the contract, typically for an entire academic year, and the grounds permissible for cancellation, termination or suspension of the contract.
+Students may request cancellation of the contract at any time by submitting a written request through the approved online system and submitting supporting documentation when required.
+Requests will be reviewed by the University based on the criteria outlined on the department website and in the contract.
+A cancellation fee may apply.